charles-waite/WALL-Env-idf/README.md

 profile custom <offsetC>
 ```

+**Profile v1** is deprecated and designed for the prior V1 enclosure design.

+**Profile v2** is *enabled by default* and is intended for the V2 enclosure design with better airflow and thus lower temperature compensation.

+**Profile Custom** allows you to set a custom offset.
+A positive integer results in a lower temperature reading. ie. `profile custom 5` will result in a raw measured temperature of 50°C to display as 45° C. The temperature offset will alter the BSEC compensation values for RH and IAQ across the board and is critical to overall accuracy.

-The selected profile survives normal reboot, firmware flash, and Matter decommissioning.
-It is cleared by erase-flash.
+The selected offset profile or custom value survives normal reboot, firmware flash, and Matter decommissioning.
+It is only cleared by erase-flash.

----
+There is no significant difference in measured temperature with or without the OLED installed.

 ## ⌨️ Serial Commands